-- is by reason of mental disorder either detained in a hospital or made subject to guardianship pursuant to Part II or III of the Mental Health Act 1983 or placed under similar supervision in any other jurisdiction; or (in the case of a Panel member only): - (ii) fails on six consecutive occasions to comply with sitting requirements for any committee without prior leave of absence from the Appointments Committee. - (b) Each Panel member, each assessor and each regulatory assessor shall agree to be bound by a Code of Conduct (hereafter referred to as "the Code"), which shall be in such form as approved by Council from time to time.
-Alleged breaches of the Code shall be investigated and considered by the Appointments Committee in accordance with the terms of the Code, and the Appointments Committee shall, inter alia, have the power to remove any Panel member, any assessor or any regulatory assessor if, in its sole discretion, it finds any alleged breach to be proven.
+- (ii) fails on six consecutive occasions to comply with sitting requirements for any committee without prior leave of absence from the Appointments Sub-Committee. - (b) Each Panel member, each assessor and each regulatory assessor shall agree to be bound by a Code of Conduct (hereafter referred to as "the Code"), which shall be in such form as approved by the Regulatory Board from time to time.
+Alleged breaches of the Code shall be investigated and considered by the Appointments Sub-Committee in accordance with the terms of the Code, and the Appointments Sub-Committee shall, inter alia, have the power to remove any Panel member, any assessor or any regulatory assessor if, in its sole discretion, it finds any alleged breach to be proven.

-(6) Incompatibility
+(5) Incompatibility